Arinzeluke/Fioport/README.md

   1. Data cleaning skill with SQL [Download here ](https://github.com/Arinzeluke/SQL-FOR-DATA-CLEANING/blob/main/SQL-Data%20cleaning%20Portfolio.sql)
   2. Data analysis skill with Tableau
   3. Data visualization (dashboard) skill with Tableau [View Project](https://public.tableau.com/app/profile/arinze.luke.ozioko/viz/PropertiesSoldAtTNState/Dashboard1)
-- **Observation and Recommendations:** I have observed that Nashville is a thriving city in the real estate market.
+- **Observation and Recommendation:** I have observed that Nashville is a thriving city in the real estate market.
 Single-family houses are currently trending, followed by duplexes.
 This conclusion is drawn from the fact that the majority of acreage is utilized for single-family houses more than any other type.
 It is surprising that houses built in the year 1930 command higher sales prices.
 Additionally, I noticed that the peak sales month is June, closely followed by May.
 In terms of sales years, 2016 takes the lead, followed by 2015.
 Based on this analysis, I recommend that real estate investors, developers, or policymakers take a closer look at these observations for strategic insights and decision-making.